Jaguar I-Pace review

 |Car type||Official range||Wallbox charge time||Fast charge time|

-The Jaguar I-Pace is the company’s first electric car, and while its only direct rival is currently the Tesla Model X, the forthcoming Audi e-tron and Mercedes EQC, and still more rivals from BMW and Volkswagen, are set to take it on in the very near future.
+The Jaguar I-Pace is the company’s first electric car, and it can count the Tesla Model X, Audi e-tron and Mercedes EQC among its rivals with yet more competition from BMW and Volkswagen set to arrive in the very near future.

-The I-Pace uses a 90kWh battery to power an electric motor on each axle, which gives it active four-wheel drive, a stonking 396bhp and a real-world range of 292 miles – usefully better than the Audi and Mercedes.
+The I-Pace uses a 90kWh battery to power an electric motor on each axle, which gives it active four-wheel drive, a stonking 396bhp and an official WLTP range of 292 miles – usefully better than the Audi and Mercedes.
 However, our experience of it in varied real-world use suggests you'll get more like 220 miles, even in warmer conditions, which is disappointing given the claimed range.

-Just be aware that you can’t use Tesla's 100kW 'Superchargers’ to top up an I-Pace.
-A network of public supercharging points of 100kW or more is expected to be installed by 2020, but in the meantime the Jaguar misses out on being able get an 80% (roughly 240-mile) charge in 40 minutes, which is a significant benefit of the Tesla.
+Be aware that you can’t use Tesla's 100kW 'Superchargers’ to top up an I-Pace.
+A network of public supercharging points of 100kW or more is expected to be installed by 2020, but in the meantime the Jaguar misses out on being able get an 80% charge in 40 minutes, which is a significant benefit of the Tesla.

 A 50kW rapid charger of the kind you find at motorway services is the fastest charging you’ll get for the Jaguar in the meantime; it'll charge the I-Pace to 80% in 85 minutes.
-A 7kW charger installed at home (which’ll cost around £300 after a government grant) can charge the I-Pace in 10 hours – acceptable if you’re charging overnight for use the next day - and will cost around £12 depending on your home electricity tariff.
+A 7kW charger installed at home (which’ll cost around £300 after a government grant) can charge the I-Pace in around 12 hours – acceptable if you’re charging overnight for use the next day - and will cost around £12 depending on your home electricity tariff.

 Even the cheapest I-Pace is well equipped, but most buyers shopping in the £60,000 and up bracket will go for the plusher SE or HSE trims, while there’s also a fully loaded First Edition model on offer for the first 12 months the car is on sale.